 A parking lot could also have space for cleaning and maintenance.
 It would be very convenient for users to be able to park their car in the same place, clean it and then be able to take a self-service bicycle to get around the city better.

 Nowadays, many building renovation projects take environmental impact into account.
 This is what the principle of circular economy is all about.
 The aim here is to reduce energy and water consumption.
 On construction sites, there are several ways to reduce these consumptions, so here are a few examples.

 First of all, it could be interesting to use prefabricated materials or to choose construction methods that are considered "dry", i.e. an assembly of steel, wood and plaster products.
 It might also be possible to ensure that the pipes that supply water are cut when the construction site is shut down each day.

-The high consumption of energy, water and raw materials can be seen by concentrating on essential building components such as a car park.
+The high consumption of energy, water and raw materials can be seen by concentrating on essential building components such as a parking lot.
 The circular economy was therefore created to reduce this consumption and to make citizens aware of the strong impact that our constructions have on the environment.
-It is therefore essential to make efforts to reduce this.
+It is essential to make efforts to reduce this.